rediahmds/sky_watch/README.md

 ## Todo

-- [ ] Fetch current weather info and icon
+- [x] Fetch current weather info and icon
+- [ ] Filter to 5 days in home and show details on next page
 - Settings page include custom user api key and current location